Allocating Common-Value Goods: Optimal mechanism

-In the uniform case, the optimal mechanism is even simpler and exhibits a two-threshold structure.
-It excludes the bottom types $[0,3/8]$, assigns a constant allocation rule $\mI\{s_{2}\geq 1/4\}$ to the middle types in $[3/8,3/4]$, and leaves the top types $[3/4,1]$ undistorted.
-This structure extends to a broader class of distributions, as we show next.
+In the uniform case, the optimal mechanism is even simpler than the structure described in Theorem \ref{thm: optimal mechanism}, and exhibits a two-threshold form.
+It excludes the bottom types $[0,3/8]$, assigns the constant allocation rule $\mI\{s_{2}\geq 1/4\}$ to the middle types in $[3/8,3/4]$, and leaves the top types $[3/4,1]$ undistorted.
+As we show in Subsection \ref{subsec: two-threshold}, this structure extends to a broader class of private-belief distributions.

-In the following theorem, we assume that the unconditional density $f$ is log-concave.
-If $f$ is log-concave, then its log-derivative $f'/f$ is non-increasing.
-We also assume that $f$ is symmetric around the prior $1/2$.\footnote{The proof goes through as long as $f'(1/2)\in [0,2f(1/2)]$.}

-\begin{theorem} Suppose that $f$ is log-concave and symmetric around the prior $1/2$.
-Then, the optimal mechanism takes the form